 Lynch's Dune is not great, but it got a few things right.

 The history of live-action Dune adaptations is a mess.
-From the never-made (and wildly unfaithful) Jodorowsky version, to the 1984 David Lynch version, to the 2000 Sci-Fi Channel miniseries, each Dune misses the mark in some way, shape or form, even when the movie isn't actually completed.
+From the never-made (and wildly unfaithful) Jodorowsky version, to the 1984 David Lynch version, to the 2000 Sci-Fi Channel miniseries, each Dune misses the mark in some way, shape, or form, even when the movie isn't actually completed.
 In the months ahead of the debut of Denis Villeneuve's Dune, the Dune many of us still have in our minds is probably the David Lynch version.
 Lynch disavowed Dune upon its release and continues to do so to this day.
 Yet, if you've seen ads for his Masterclass, you'll notice Dune is mentioned and featured.
 On some level, Lynch's Dune endures, even when nobody really wants it to.

-Here are three things Dune 2020 hopefully will retain from Lynch's Dune.
+Here are three things Dune 2020 will hopefully retain from Lynch's Dune.

 3. Let Paul and his father, Duke Leto, be likable

 Something that gets lost when we talk about Dune is the idea that Frank Herbert's intention was to critique the idea of heroes in general.
 As the author said, "The bottom line of the Dune trilogy is: beware of heroes.
 Much better rely on your own judgment and your own mistakes."